 Modifying or Amending an Existing Contract

 What happens if you or the other party wants to modify or amend the existing contract?
+Can it be done?
+The answer is yes, it absolutely can.

 First, make a list of changes, or modifications, that you’d like to see, then discuss them with the other parties to the contract.
 As a result of this negotiation, you may be able to change the contract to your liking with terms more favorable to you.

-There may be instances where all parties to a contract are unable to come to agreement on changes.
-If that happens, you’ll have to live with the original agreement, walk away from the contact (if it hasn’t been signed) or calculate how much it will cost to break the contract and decide whether it’s worth the cost.
+There may be instances where all parties to a contract are unable to come to an agreement on changes.
+If that happens, you’ll have to live with the original agreement, walk away from the contract (if it hasn’t been signed) or calculate how much it will cost to break the contract and decide whether it’s worth the cost.

 Questions for Your Attorney